 Flowering Time: Early to late spring

 How Long It Flowers: 3-4 weeks

 Flower Color: White petals with a touch of pink or purple at the base

 Flower Form: The Trillium undulatum is an endangered plant is most areas.
-The plant is slow to reach blooming size.
+The Trillium Plants is slow to reach blooming size.
 It could take up to 15 years in some cases.
 Also if the flower is picked, this perennial goes into shock and could easily be another 7 years before it flowers again.
 The advantage to this plant, however, is that it can live up to 70 years.

-The painted trillium consists of three large leaves.
+The Trillium Plants consists of three large leaves.
 The blue-green leaves are about 2 to 4 inches long.
 From the leaves is a thin arching stock where the single flower blooms.
 The three petals of the flower have a wavy edge.
 At the base of the flower, is an upside down v that is a pink to purple in color.
 In the fall a seed producing red berry appears.
 The leaves are edible but the berry and root are not.

 The seeds are very attractive to ants and they help to spread this wildflower.
 They take the seed back to their nest and eat the fleshy meat.
 When they are finished with the seed, they dispose of it in another part of their nest.
 It is in this space that the seed is protected and able to germinate and grow.

 Trillium Plants likes a moist soil but not wet.
 Trillium Plants grows easily in rotted logs and trees in the forest.
 People use this plant for borders and ground cover for shady areas.